methodicalcloud/methodicalcloud-site/content/blog/done-is-better-than-perfect.md

 ---
-title: "When Done Is Better Than Perfect (Especially in Systems Work)"
+title: 'When Done Is Better Than Perfect (Especially in Systems Work)'
-date: "2025-05-14"
+date: '2025-05-14'
 excerpt: "Perfection is the enemy of progress—especially in systems work.
 Learn why shipping 'done' is more valuable than waiting for perfect."
 tags: [automation, delivery, systems, mindset]
-author: "Larry Smith Jr."
+author: 'Larry Smith Jr.'
-authorRole: "Founder, Methodical Cloud"
+authorRole: 'Founder, Methodical Cloud'
-description: "Perfect systems don’t exist.
+description: 'Perfect systems don’t exist.
 But done systems—ones that actually ship and evolve—are where real progress happens.
-Here’s why I favor clarity over polish."
+Here’s why I favor clarity over polish.'
-slug: "done-is-better-than-perfect"
+slug: 'done-is-better-than-perfect'
-revision: "1.0"
+revision: '1.0'
-purpose: "Encourage a bias for action over polish in systems work and automation delivery"
+purpose: 'Encourage a bias for action over polish in systems work and automation delivery'
 ---

 In automation and architecture, there’s one trap worse than shipping bad code: not shipping at all because you’re chasing perfect.